 4) It can increase the value of your property

-Having a security system installed for your home is a nice feature for your own piece of mind – but also potentially for the next people that could move into your property, should you ever choose to sell.
+Having a security system installed for your home is a nice feature for your own peace of mind – but also potentially for the next people that could move into your property, should you ever choose to sell.

 Home security systems can be an appealing feature to homebuyers, which may make them consider your property more favourably over those that don’t have one installed already.
 I

-n fact, 61% of potential homeowners said that having a secure home was a must have property feature.
+n fact, 61% of potential homeowners said that having a secure home was a must-have property feature.

 Did you know that having a security system installed on your home can also increase the value by up to £3,500?
 If you combine that with lower home insurance it makes for a more tempting proposition for buyers.